Viewable With ANY Browser

 Back thank the external Galactic Spirit?

 I made up none of these.
 Instead, I extracted them from actual spam.
 The point is that the spam nature of these messages is so obvious that no one (except possibly an Internet masochist) would do anything other than trash them.
 These spammers have dropped their junk into a black hole with no chance of accomplishing anything.
 These messages are NOT being read.
 Some day, one of these spammers might gain the intelligence of a rock and realize that he or she is expending time and effort on a useless task.
-In the meantime, ISWest's filters are blocking about 18 spam messages for every one that sneaks through.

-In 2006, I recorded 1,443 spam messages in one month; ISWest's Mail Guardian caught about 1,080 of them.
+In 2006, I recorded 1,443 spam messages in one month; my ISP's filter caught about 1,080 of them.
 During one month in 2007, I recorded 4,589 spam messages, a growth of 275%.
-While Mail Guardian caught 2,735 of them, that was a smaller percentage of the total spam (75% in 2006 versus 60% in 2007).
-Mail Guardian also caught 10 messages that were not spam (0.4% false positives).
+While the ISP's filter caught 2,735 of them, that was a smaller percentage of the total spam (75% in 2006 versus 60% in 2007).
+The filter also caught 10 messages that were not spam (0.4% false positives).

 Looking at the problem differently, I received 4,759 total E-mail messages in that one month of 2007.
 Only 170 (or 4%) were "real" messages; 96% were spam.
 That's 5 legitimate messages against 148 spam messages per day.